Larry Evans

 I’m a professor in the Government Department at William & Mary, where I’ve been on the faculty since 1987.

 My main research and teaching interests relate to American political institutions.
 I’m the author of three books: The Whips: Building Party Coalitions in Congress(University of Michigan Press, 2018); Congress Under Fire: Reform Politics and the Republican Majority, with Walter Oleszek (Houghton Mifflin, 1997); and Leadership in Committee: A Comparative Analysis of Leadership Behavior in the U.S. Senate (University of Michigan Press, 1991, 2001), as well as a number of articles and book chapters about congressional politics.
-Additionally, I am coeditor of the 12th edition of Congress Reconsidered, with Larry Dodd and Bruce Oppenheimer.
+Additionally, I am coeditor of the 12th edition of Congress Reconsidered, with Larry Dodd and Bruce Oppenheimer, and of the 13th edition, with Dodd, Oppenheimer, and Ruth Bloch Rubin.
 Published every four years for over four decades now, Congress Reconsidered (CQ Press/Sage) features the best contemporary work from leading congressional scholars.

 Currently, I have several ongoing research projects.
 One is a manuscript, tentatively titled, U.S. Senators and the Act of Representation, which combines extensive elite interviewing on Capitol Hill and archival research in the personal papers of retired members of the Senate.
 I also am preparing a series of papers about the impact of bicameralism on congressional lawmaking that may be reconfigured into a short book manuscript.